MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 Now, before you go and buy these items, I would recommend renting or borrowing them first.
 Getting the right setup from day one is hard.
 You will find there will be tweaks you will want to make - every mob has different needs.
 Having equipment lying around and not being used after you got your line manager or boss to go out on a limb for you to buy the stuff isn't the wisest thing to do.
 Having equipment you can change after a week or so reduces the reputational risk.

-#### A typical layout
+#### A typical mob station layout

-The exact layout of the mobbing station is very reliant the size of the mob you want to cater for.
+The exact layout of the mobbing station is very reliant on the size of the mob you want to cater for.
 My ideal mob size is 4 to 5 people so I like mobbing stations that can handle this number of people comfortably.

 Assuming your mob is about the same size, the table will usually be 2 to 3 meters away from the large screen, with the smaller "timer" screen off to the side where it is clearly visible to the mob.
 The whiteboard, facing the mob, is within reach so that notes can be made frequently on the board.